kozec/syncthing-gtk/README.md

 Dependencies:
 - python 2.7, gtk3 and <a href=https://live.gnome.org/PyGObject>PyGObject</a>
 - <a href="http://labix.org/python-dateutil">python-dateutil</a> (Python&lt;3.0 version),
-- <a href="http://syncthing.net">syncthing</a> 0.10 or newer
+- <a href="http://syncthing.net">Syncthing</a> 0.10 or newer

 Optional Dependencies:
 - <a href="https://github.com/seb-m/pyinotify/wiki">pyinotify</a> for instant synchronization.
-- libnotofy for desktop notifications.
+- libnotify for desktop notifications.

 Packages:
 - Ubuntu: in <a href="https://launchpad.net/~nilarimogard/+archive/ubuntu/webupd8/">Web Upd8 PPA</a> (thanks!) or <a href="http://ppa.launchpad.net/nilarimogard/webupd8/ubuntu/pool/main/s/syncthing-gtk/">DEBs</a>